 2. Don’t let your competitors win

 Just because you have a website, it doesn’t mean that you’re getting much from it.
-It might be better than nothing but it is actually helping your business in a significant way?
+It might be better than nothing but is it actually helping your business in a significant way?

 If I do an online search for a service and your site does not work on my smartphone or is slow, I will move on to another company because there are plenty out there competing for my business.
 Their website loads fast and works on my smartphone.